KD milestones

 1914 - 1918

-During the First World War, the company's ships were also used to transport the army and the wounded, as they had been during the German War (Prussia against Austria) and the Franco-Prussian War (1870/71).
+During World War I, the company's ships were also used to transport troops and wounded soldiers, as they had been during the German War (Prussia vs. Austria) and the Franco-Prussian War (1870/71).

 1914 - 1918